Digital Humanities at NYU

 DH-related courses at NYU

 This spreadsheet is an attempt to pull together the wide variety of DH-related courses at NYU, including classes that offer skills training, theoretical knowledge, project-based learning experiences, and more.
 This is a work in progress and we are working to make it as comprehensive as possible.
-Please contact us if you have any additions or ideas.
+Please fill out this Google form if you have any additions or ideas.
 (Click to view sortable version)

 Offices to assist you with DH-related teaching and research issues